Gimme Shelter — Umbrellas in Batesville

 Cincinnati Art Climb

-It probably would have been a low-key opening in any case, but in the middle of a pandemic driven shut-down the opening of the Cincinnati Art Museum’s Art Climb seemed extra muted.
+It probably would have been a low-key opening in any case, but in the middle of a pandemic-driven shutdown, the opening of the Cincinnati Art Museum’s Art Climb seemed extra muted.
 Even so, I was aware of the May 7th opening of the first phase and wanted to check it out.
 Then, just about the time that enough restrictions had been lifted to make me start thinking seriously about a visit, nationwide protests over the death of George Floyd at the hands of the Minneapolis police caused me to back off.
 I finally made it on Wednesday.
 Broad steps now connect the museum at the edge of Mount Adams with Gilbert Avenue.
 For road fan readers, Gilbert carries US-22 and OH-3.
-The steps end at the museum’s parking lot about 450 feet away.
-There are 166 of them covering roughly 100 feet of elevation change.
+The steps end at the museum’s parking lot, about 450 feet away.
+There are 166 of them, covering roughly 100 feet of elevation change.

 The project isn’t 100% complete.
-There are empty niches where works of art will someday be displayed and additional tables, benches, and landscaping might appear as time goes on.
+There are empty niches where works of art will someday be displayed, and additional tables, benches, and landscaping might appear as time goes on.
 Dave Linnenman, the museum’s Chief Administrative Officer, notes that “It will be a thing to enjoy, not just a way to get up and down.”
-Right now it is fully functional as a way to get up and down and even as a thing to enjoy for many.
+Right now, it is fully functional as a way to get up and down and even as a thing to enjoy for many.
 Plentiful lighting and numerous security cameras are there to make it safe.
 The lighting will be certainly be appreciated when the popular Art After Dark events resume.

 People simply enjoying the steps on Wednesday included parents with young children and some athletic types going up and down multiple times for exercise.
 A few were even running up some empty sections.
-What might at first might look like someone celebrating making it to the top is actually one of the people making multiple climbs.
+What might at first look like someone celebrating making it to the top is actually one of the people making multiple climbs.
 The young woman had passed me on her way down and again on the way up and was just stretching a bit before starting back down.

 The closest thing to sculpture currently on the steps is this tri-level not-yet-operational water fountain.
 I’m sure that a cool drink of water would be a great reward for the climb especially if the temperature was a bit higher.
 Today, looking back over where I’d been was reward enough.

 The museum was closed, of course, but I walked across the nearly empty parking lot anyway.
 As usual, Jim Dine’s Pinocchio (Emotional) lets us know how happy he is to be alive and he always makes me feel that way, too.
-Banners at the museum’s entrance let us know some of the things we’ve been missing during the shut-down.
+Banners at the museum’s entrance let us know some of the things we’ve been missing during the shutdown.
 On the day after I took these pictures, it was announced that museums were among facilities allowed to open next week.
 The day after that, the Cincinnati Art Museum announced plans to reopen on June 20 with reduced capacity and some other restrictions.
 That announcement is here.

 This “steps” sign has nothing to do with the new Art Climb.
 It has been at the east edge of the parking lot for years and I’ve walked past it many times.
 I was vaguely aware of where the other end of the steps it refers to was located, but I’d never had any reason or desire to travel them.
 When I first thought of taking in the new stairs, I figured I would park at the museum and go down them then return.
 However, when I saw I could park near their lower end, I decided it made more sense to do it the other way around.
 Not only would going up use the steps as intended for museum visitors, it would have me headed downhill when I was likely to need it more.